alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 Please ensure that you download the correct archive from the list under Arm® *Corstone™-300*.
 You need the one which:

 - Emulates MPS3 board and *not* for MPS2 FPGA board,
-- Contains support for Arm® *Ethos™-U55*.
+- Contains support for Arm® *Ethos™-U55* and *Ethos-U65* processors.

 ### Setting up the MPS3 Arm Corstone-300 FVP